 Sautéed Green Beans with Mushrooms and Crispy Shallots is a crowd-pleaser.
 You may want to make a double batch.

 Here’s my fresh and delicious take on the standard baked green bean casserole.
 I’ve served these Sautéed Green Beans with Mushrooms and Crispy Shallots several times, and always gotten rave reviews.
 In fact, the recipe was featured in GFF Magazine because the founder liked the green beans so much!
-The recipe also has a dairy-free option, which makes the dish Paleo-friendly too.
-I add a little tapioca starch to the sauce to make the texture a little creamier, but if you like it a little thinner, feel free to skip that step.
-The recipe is delicious both ways.

 If you love the French Fried Onions from a can, you can leave out the crispy shallots and use those, or smother the sautéed green beans with both.
 I won’t even judge you.
-Of course, those GF onions always get to be a sold-out circus during Thanksgiving time, so I’ll even provide a couple of options on Amazon for you: try these from Live GFree or these, if those are sold out.
+Of course, those GF onions always get to be a sold-out circus during Thanksgiving time, so I’ll even provide a couple of options on Amazon for you: try these from Good Graces or these, if those are sold out.

-Sauteed Green Beans With Mushrooms And Shallots
+Sautéed Green Beans With Mushrooms And Shallots

 Ingredients